gloryofrobots/arza/README.md

 // to use function as infix operator put it between `` too
 // 4 `mod` 2 = 0

-// Operators defined in prelude.lal are global to all modules and environments
+// Operators defined in prelude.arza are global to all modules and environments
 // Operators defined in other module are local to this module and can't be exported
 ```

 ### Module let expression

-In Lalan *let* is the only way to bind name to variable.
+In Arza *let* is the only way to bind name to variable.
 But except for that let expression actually performs pattern matching
 Value can be bind to name only once.
 Top level let expression is different from let-in expression allowed in value expressions